-People with severe disabilities have experienced increasingly long delays and decreased service in accessing critical Social Security benefits for many years.
-Processing times grew, especially at the hearing level where delays reached intolerable levels.
-In some hearing offices, claimants waited more than two years to receive a hearing and decision.
-After years of advocacy efforts, Congress and the Administration began to devote substantial resources to reducing the backlog and the waiting times began to come down.
-However, with the recent economic crisis and the aging of the population, the Social Security Administration is receiving hundreds of thousands more applications than usual and the backlogs are growing and pressures in the claims and hearings offices are growing again despite the increased resources.
+In recent years, inadequate funding of SSA's operating budget has eroded the agency's services across the board.
+People with disabilities have experienced increasingly long delays and decreased service in accessing critical Social Security benefits.
+Processing times for disability claims have grown, especially at the hearing level where delays have reached historic and intolerable levels.
 Behind the numbers are individuals with disabilities whose lives have unraveled while waiting for decisions - families are torn apart; homes are lost; medical conditions deteriorate; once stable financial security crumbles; and many individuals die.